This is the complete user manual. See the link below for the quick start guide.

 Note: For Windows 7 and 8, some of the icons used in the program will differ from Windows 10 and 11 due to issues with those older Windows versions being able to display all Unicode characters.

 Note: Nothing in Windows is changed, and no settings are saved, until the Submit button is pressed.
 Feel free to experiment with the WinSetView interface and just X out and restart the app to get back to where you started.
-Display options such as font, font size, and theme are also saved to the INI file and are therefore also only saved when you click Submit.
+Display options such as font, font size, and theme are saved to the INI file and are therefore only saved when you click Submit.
 Only the WinSetView window size and position are saved automatically when you click X to exit the app.

 Click the Help button to bring up a short tutorial for non-technical users.
 The tutorial also includes a link to this manual.

-WinSetView now remembers its window size and position.
+WinSetView remembers its window size and position.
 Click the re-center button to move and resize the WinSetView window back to its default of centered, full height on the primary display.
 Pressing any function key (i.e. F1 - F12) will also re-center the window.
 This can be handy if WinSetView has loaded off-screen (e.g. due to a change of monitors or their position).

 Select an interface language for WinSetView.
 See the Language Support section below for details.
 This option does NOT change the Windows language.